Rachel Tucker: Wicked

 Tucker starred as Elphaba in the West End production of the musical Wicked, at the Apollo Victoria Theatre, under the direction of Joe Mantello.
 She replaced Alexia Khadime on 29 March 2010, starring opposite Louise Dearman (also her debut) as Glinda.
-Fans and critics alike have since praised Tucker's performance.
-For the entirety of her run, Nikki Davis-Jones was her understudy, and went on during Tucker's holidays and other absences.
-On 1 August 2011, it was revealed that she had extended her contract with the production into October 2012.
+For the entirety of her run, Nikki Davis-Jones was her standby, and went on during Tucker's holidays and other absences.
+On 1 August 2011, it was revealed that Tucker had extended her contract with the production into October 2012.
 In June 2012, she succeeded Kerry Ellis as the longest-running West End Elphaba.

 For her portrayal of Elphaba, Tucker won a 2011 WhatsOnStage.com Award in the category of Best Takeover in a Role.
-She performed "The Wizard and I" at West End Live 2010 and 2012 Laurence Olivier, and "Defying Gravity" at Pride London.
+She performed "The Wizard and I" at West End Live 2010 and the Laurence Olivier Awards 2012, and "Defying Gravity" at Pride London.
 On 13 February 2011, she performed "Defying Gravity" as part of a theatre-themed episode of Dancing on Ice for ITV.
 Tucker also sang the same hit song at West End Live 2011 which was held at Trafalgar Square.

 On 10 September 2011, Tucker was joined on stage by Stacey Solomon to sing "For Good" at the end of the show.
 This was in aid of BBC Children in Need's Pop Goes the Musical, where a whole host of celebrities graced the stages of the West End of London to raise awareness for the charity's 2011 appeal.
 On 19 March 2012, Tucker won the West End Frame Award for Best Performance of a Song in a Musical for her performance of "Defying Gravity".

-On 2 August 2012, it was announced that Tucker would be replaced by her former co-star Dearman, who is the only actress to have ever played both Elphaba and Glinda in the musical.
-Tucker was departing for maternity leave and exited the show at the scheduled cast change on 27 October 2012, as announced, after over 900 performances.
+Tucker left the role on 27 October 2012 for maternity leave, after over 900 performances.
 Dearman took over the role on 29 October 2012.

-On 18 August 2015, it was announced that Tucker would reprise the role of Elphaba in the Broadway production.
-She succeeded Caroline Bowman on 15 September 2015 at the Gershwin Theatre.
+She reprised the role of Elphaba in the Broadway production from 15 September 2015 at the Gershwin Theatre.
 Tucker played her final performance on 30 July 2016 and was replaced by Jennifer DiNoia.
 For her performance in the Broadway production, Tucker was the recipient of the 2016 Best Female Replacement Award at the 2016 Broadway.com Audience Awards.

-On 20 May 2016, it was announced Tucker would be returning to the West End production of Wicked, leading the show's 10th Anniversary Cast in London.
-She replaced Emma Hatton on 5 September 2016 and played a strictly limited run as Elphaba until 28 January 2017.
-She was replaced by Willemijn Verkaik.
+Tucker returned to the West End production of Wicked, leading the show's 10th Anniversary Cast in London, on 5 September 2016 and played a limited run as Elphaba until 28 January 2017.
 With over 1,000 performances both in the West End and on Broadway, Tucker remains one of the longest-running Elphabas in the show's history.